Spin the Bottle (2024 film)

 Spin the Bottle is a 2024 American horror film written by John Cregan, directed by Gavin Wiesen and starring Tanner Stine, Kaylee Kaneshiro, Tony Amendola, Ryan Whitney, Hal Cumpston, Angela Halili, Samantha Cormier, Ali Larter and Justin Long.

 Plot

-Spin the Bottle (2024) is a supernatural horror film directed by Gavin Wiesen and written by John Cregan.
-The story centers on a group of teenagers who, while playing the classic party game "spin the bottle," inadvertently release a malevolent spirit in an abandoned house with a dark history.
+A group of teenagers, while playing the classic party game "spin the bottle," inadvertently release a malevolent spirit in an abandoned house with a dark history.
 As they begin to die in horrifying ways, the survivors must uncover the house's sinister secrets to end the bloodshed.